BinhLe001/computerscience/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Training the model_

 1. Wait for the training process to complete.
 (It should only take a few seconds.)
 Then review the training statistics presented to you for iteration 1. **Precision** and **recall** are separate but related  measures of the model's accuracy.
-Suppose the model was presented with three Picassos and three Van Goghs, and that it correctly identified two of the Picassos as "Picasso" images, but incorrectly identified two of the Van Goghs as Picassos.
-In this case, the precision would be 50% (two of the four images it classified as Picassos are actually Picassos), while its recall would be 67% (it correctly identified two of the three Picasso images as Picassos).
+Suppose the model was presented with three Hot Dogs and three Not Hot Dogs, and that it correctly identified two of the Hot Dogs as "Hot Dog" images, but incorrectly identified two of the Not Hot Dogs as Hot Dogs.
+In this case, the precision would be 50% (two of the four images it classified as Hot Dogs are actually Hot Dogs), while its recall would be 67% (it correctly identified two of the three Hot Dog images as Hot Dogs).
 You can learn more about precision and recall from https://en.wikipedia.org/wiki/Precision_and_recall.

 	![Results of training the model](Images/portal-train-complete.png)